salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * Routes SHOULD be a set of fully hydrated objects

 ## Remote field expansion

 Routes MUST NOT support a query string to expand relationship objects.

 ## Marketing Cloud Specific Properties

-Responses when referencing a user or business unit MUST reference with a relationship object.
+When referencing an Enterprise, User or Business Unit, Routes MUST publish a relationship object.

 * member - relationship - member, i.e. business unit, of the reference
 	* Example ` "member" : { "id" : "20720" } `